CREPIC21/businessRegistry/project_step_by_step.md

   - once we do a request in Postman we can copy/paste the token in https://jwt.io/ and see the payload data
     - "id" in payload data is "_id" of the user in our database

-- created LOGIN route contrellers/auth.js and added route to routes/auth.js
+- created LOGIN route controllers/auth.js and added route to routes/auth.js
  - created a method for checking passwords JWT in models/User.js which we use in controllers/auth.js

-- installed package cookie-parser -> will allow as to have acces to "req.cookie" and we can set our token inside a cookie and validate it when it comes back to the server
+- installed package cookie-parser -> will allow as to have access to "req.cookie" and we can set our token inside a cookie and validate it when it comes back to the server
   - https://www.npmjs.com/package/cookie-parser
   - required in server.js and added to app.use()
   - added a method sendTokenResponse() in controllers/auth.js
   - replaced responses in REGISTER and LOGIN route to new method sendTokenResponse()
     - testing in Postman will show the cookie send with the response

-- created a middelware once we get a token we have to send a token to certain routes(CREATE NEW PROFFESION, only login user should be able to do add new proffesion) -> PROTECT
+- created a middleware once we get a token we have to send a token to certain routes(CREATE NEW profession, only login user should be able to do add new profession) -> PROTECT
-  - created new middelware in middelware/auth.js "auth.js"
+  - created new middleware in middleware/auth.js "auth.js"
-  - middelware added to routes/trades.js and added to below rutes:
+  - middleware added to routes/trades.js and added to below routes:
     - tradePhotoUpload, createTrade, updateTrade, deleteTrade
-  - middelware added to routes/proffesions.js and added to below rutes:
+  - middleware added to routes/professions.js and added to below routes:
-    - createProffesion, updateProffesion, deleteProffesion
+    - createprofession, updateprofession, deleteprofession
   - created a new route GET CURRENT LOGGED IN USER in controllers/auth.js
-    - route added to routes/auth.js as well the middelware for protected routes
+    - route added to routes/auth.js as well the middleware for protected routes
-  - we setup storing the token in Postman(REGISTER and LOGIN route) so we don't have to add "Authorization" with "Bearer <token>" in headers when accessing the protected routes
+  - we set up storing the token in Postman(REGISTER and LOGIN route) so we don't have to add "Authorization" with "Bearer <token>" in headers when accessing the protected routes
     - variable setup in "Tests" tab for REGISTER and LOGIN route-> "pm.environment.set("TOKEN", pm.response.json().token)"
       - token variable will be setup as env as soon user logs in or register
     - now in protected routes we can use "Authorization" tab -> type "Bearer Token" -> {{TOKEN}}

-created a middelware for authentication in middelware/auth.js -> AUTHORIZE
+created a middleware for authentication in middleware/auth.js -> AUTHORIZE
   - function checks if a logged in user has a specific role so he can make changes to certain routes(POST, UPDATE, DELETE)
-  - middelware added to routes/trades.js and added to below rutes:
+  - middleware added to routes/trades.js and added to below routes:
     - tradePhotoUpload, createTrade, updateTrade, deleteTrade
-  - middelware added to routes/proffesions.js and added to below rutes:
+  - middleware added to routes/professions.js and added to below routes:
-    - createProffesion, updateProffesion, deleteProffesion
+    - createprofession, updateprofession, deleteprofession

 - how to add comments in .json file
   - https://reqbin.com/req/wtvjp1a3/json-comment-example